Utah Office of Primary Care and Rural Health

 Please provide information about network activities in your state to support Flex Program activities.

 There are a total of 13 CAHs in the state of Utah.
-Of those 13, eight are independent and five are part of a large health system.
-In 2013, the Utah Hospital Association facilitated the development of a formal network of rural independent hospitals, known as the Rural 9 Network.
+Of those 13, eight are independent and five are part of a larger health system.
+In 2013, the UHA facilitated the development of a formal network of rural independent hospitals, known as the Rural 9 Network.
 All of the rural independent CAHs and one additional rural non-CAH participate in this network.
 The network has articles of incorporation and by-laws, with the board chair position filled by one of the rural hospital CEOs.
 There have been a number of successful programs implemented to help this network improve financially and operationally.
 For example, the network entered into an agreement with a law firm in the state to provide unlimited initial legal advice and assistance for a nominal monthly fee.
-Some other examples include a common insurance broker for property insurance, mobile MRI and group purchasing organization (GPO) services, leadership development trainings, compliance and regulatory trainings, compliance assessments, and governance board training.
+Some other examples include a common insurance broker for property insurance, mobile magnetic resonance imaging (MRI), group purchasing organization (GPO) services, leadership development trainings, compliance and regulatory trainings, compliance assessments, and governance board training.

 The Rural 9 Network has also created a number of functional cohort groups that meet quarterly to share best practices.
 Some of the active groups include: